Seborrhea in dogs is a skin disorder where there is a defect in keratin.

 Once you’ve settled on the right product for your dog, don’t overdo it.
 Too much grooming is as bad as too little.
 In the beginning, you might be instructed to wash/groom your dog a few times a week, gradually reducing the number of washes required.

-13. What Do Ear Infections Have to do With Seborrhea in Dogs?
+Are Ear Infections Related to Seborrhea in Dogs?

 That stuff could have been sitting there for a long time…long before some of the other seborrhea symptoms became obvious.
 Over time, the buildup will lead to chronic ear infections that need to be treated with antibiotics.